Haehnchen/behat-placeholder-extension/README.md

     And I fill in "password" with "%password%"
     And I press "Register Now"
-    Then I should see "%email%" in the ".account-user" element
+    Then I should see "%email%" in the ".account-user" element Then I should see "Hello %email%" in the ".account-user" element
 ```

 Also extracting an given value of newly generate user is possible.